Colorado Cottage Food Law: Food Safety Training Requirements

 Label requirements

-Colorado’s cottage food law requires that you each food product you sell have a label.
+Colorado’s cottage food law requires each food product you sell have a label.

 This label must include: